C0MPU73R/ShortestNodePathAnalyzer/README.md

 You may use this program and it's code however you wish (reverse engineering, licensing etc...).
 It's Freeware.
+Feel free to update and rebuild some methods if you wish.
+This is an early version of the program

-If you have any questions please email me (using a relevant subject name) at: nicholascleveland@protonmail.com
+If you have any questions or cool changes please email me (using a relevant subject name) at: nicholascleveland@protonmail.com